G\^ateaux semiderivative approach applied to shape optimization for contact problems: Introduction

 So far, there are only very few approaches in the literature to the problem class of VI constrained shape optimization problems.
 In \cite{KO-1994}, shape optimization of 2D elasto-plastic bodies is studied, where the shape is simplified to a graph such that one dimension can be written as a function of the other.
 In \cite[Chap.~4]{SokoZol}, shape derivatives of elliptic variational inequality problems are presented in the form of solutions to again variational inequalities.
 In \cite{Myslinski-2001}, shape optimization for 2D graph-like domains are investigated.
 Also \cite{LR-1991a,LR-1991b} present existence results for shape optimization problems which can be reformulated as optimal control problems, whereas \cite{DM-1998,G-2001} show existence of solutions in a more general set-up.
 In \cite{Myslinski-2004,Myslinski-2007}, level-set methods are proposed and applied to graph-like two-dimensional problems.
 Moreover, \cite{HL-2011} presents a regularization approach to the computation of shape and topological derivatives in the context of elliptic variational inequalities and, thus, circumventing the numerical problems in \cite[Chap.~4]{SokoZol}.
 In \cite{Sturm-VI-2016}, the analysis of state material derivatives is significantly refined over \cite[Chap.~4]{SokoZol}.
 All these mentioned problems have in common that one cannot expect for an arbitrary shape functional depending on solutions to VIs to obtain the shape derivative as a linear mapping (cf.~\cite[Example in Chap.~1]{SokoZol}).
-In general, the shape derivative for the obstacle problems fails to be linear with respect to the normal component of the vector field defined on the boundary of the {open} domain under consideration.
-In order to circumvent the problems related to the non-linearity of the shape derivative and in particular the non-existence of the shape derivative of a VI constrained shape optimization problem, this paper uses a {Hadamard (shape) semiderivative} approach in shape spaces.
-This could also open the door for formulating higher order optimization methods in shape spaces.
-With the help of a {Hadamard semiderivative} approach, VI constrained shape optimization problems which are not shape differentiable in the classical sense can be handled and solved without any regularization techniques.
+In general, the shape derivative for VI-constrained problems fails to be linear with respect to the normal component of the vector field defined on the boundary of the open domain under consideration.
+In order to circumvent the problems related to the non-linearity of the shape derivative and in particular the non-existence of the shape derivative of a VI constrained shape optimization problem, this paper concentrates on presenting a Gâteaux approach using Gâteaux semiderivatives.